brunomlr/stellar-sponsorship-service/docs/prd.md

    - `ACCOUNT_MERGE`
    - `INFLATION` (deprecated but should be blocked)
    - `CLAWBACK` (native XLM)
-3. Operations are wrapped in `BEGIN_SPONSORING_FUTURE_RESERVES` / `END_SPONSORING_FUTURE_RESERVES` where the sponsor is the service's account
+3. Operations are wrapped in `BEGIN_SPONSORING_FUTURE_RESERVES` / `END_SPONSORING_FUTURE_RESERVES` where the sponsor is the API key's dedicated sponsor account
 4. If `allowed_source_accounts` is configured, the transaction source or operation source must be in the allowlist

-### 7.5 Budget Validation

-1. Calculate the total XLM reserves required by all operations in the transaction
-2. Check that `xlm_used + required_reserves <= xlm_limit` for the API key
-3. If the budget would be exceeded, reject with `xlm_limit_exceeded`

-### 7.6 Post-Signing
+### 7.5 Post-Signing

-1. Update `xlm_used` for the API key
-2. Log the transaction in the transaction logs table
+1. Log the transaction in the transaction logs table
-3. Return the signed transaction XDR
+2. Return the signed transaction XDR with the sponsor account's current balance

+> Note: No database budget update is needed — the Stellar network enforces the budget via the sponsor account's on-chain balance.

 ---